The Chase’s Place Difference:

 Chase’s Place has a 2:1 student/teacher ratio to encourage the individual care and help we feel each child needs in their development as a person.

-Our programs are individualized for each student and include Speech Therapy, Occupational Therapy, and Recreational Therapy.
+Our programs are individualized for each student and include Speech Therapy, Occupational Therapy, Physical Therapy and Recreational Therapy.

 Chase’s Place programs focus not only on traditional academics, but also on social skills, self-help skills, functional living skills, and community skills.